 Release date: 25 December 2009

-3 Idiots is the perfect combination of inspiration, comedy, emotions, and last but no the least, love.
+3 Idiots is the perfect combination of inspiration, comedy, emotion, and last but no the least, love.
 It is the story of 3 college friends with varying outlook on education.
 3 Idiots propagates the message of formal degrees and certificates not necessarily being a testament to one's knowledge.
-The movie compels the audience to think beyond established norms in order to live a fulfilling life.
-A must watch movie that broke all box office records in the year it was released!
+The movie compels the audience to think beyond the established norms in order to live a fulfilling life.
+An excellent movie that broke many box office records.

 Read more: Business Ideas For Students